-If your claim relates to an injury you have sustained or a medical procedure that you believe has been carried out negligently , whether this is for yourself or a member of your family, you will need to produce copies of your medical records along with all other relevant documents and notes, as part of the procedure for making your case.
+If you have sustained an injury as the result of a medical procedure that you fell has been carried out negligently , whether this is for yourself or a member of your family, you will need to produce copies of your medical records along with all other relevant documents and notes, as part of the procedure of investigating such a matter thoroughly.

 Unless there are exceptional and unusual circumstances, individuals are entitled to access their personal medical records.
 This is possible in the following ways: